Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Challenges to the Ether

 \subsection{Poincaré and the Ether}

 From the turn of the century onward, Poincaré spoke on several occasions about the status of the ether, clearly relativizing its importance.
+He did not simply reject it but he repeatedly stressed that its existence had become difficult to distinguish from a convention.

-In \emph{La Science et l’hypothèse}, he emphasized that the existence or nonexistence of the ether makes little difference to actual physics, thereby turning it into a purely conventional notion.
-In his 1904 St. Louis lecture, he conceded that “perhaps the ether will be rejected as useless,” although he preferred to retain it provisionally as a convenient support.
-Finally, in \emph{La Valeur de la science} (1905), he reaffirmed that the ether is a hypothesis “we could do without.”
-These statements show that, in his view, the ether was not fundamental: it was a conceptual tool—useful but contingent—whose eventual disappearance would not compromise the coherence of physics.
+In \emph{La Science et l’hypothèse}, Poincaré emphasized that the existence or nonexistence of the ether made little difference to actual physics, insofar as no experiment could reveal the Earth’s motion with respect to it.
+The ether thus became, in his hands, less a directly observable substance than a convenient theoretical support.
+In his 1904 St. Louis lecture, he conceded that ``perhaps the ether will be rejected as useless,'' although he still preferred to retain it provisionally.
+Finally, in \emph{La Valeur de la science} (1905), he again treated the ether as a hypothesis that physics might eventually be able to do without.

+These statements show that, for Poincaré, the ether was not fundamental in the same sense as the principle of relativity or the covariance of physical laws.
+It remained a conceptual support, useful but contingent.
+Its eventual disappearance would not, in his view, destroy the coherence of physics, provided that the laws themselves retained the proper invariant structure.
+In this respect, Poincaré’s position occupied an intermediate place: he did not abolish the ether but he had already emptied it of much of its empirical and mechanical content.